Buprenorphine for Opioid Addiction Treatment in Kansas City

 What Is Buprenorphine?

 Buprenorphine is a medication used to treat opioid addiction.
-Buprenorphine works because it is a long-acting opioid that replaces the dangerous short-acting opioids that many people are addicted to or may overdose from, such as heroin, oxycodone, or fentanyl.1
+Buprenorphine works because it is a long-acting opioid that replaces the dangerous short-acting opioids that many people are addicted to or may overdose from, such as heroin, oxycodone, fentanyl, and others.1

 When buprenorphine is used to treat opioid use disorder (OUD), it is often combined with naloxone into a tablet that is absorbed under the tongue.2 The addition of naloxone aids with opioid withdrawals and also prevents the user from being tempted to misuse the opioid to get high, as naloxone blocks a person from experiencing the effects of opioids.3